UAW and Stellantis reach tentative contract deal as union adds strike at Tennessee GM factory

 DETROIT (AP) — Jeep maker Stellantis reached a tentative contract agreement with the United Auto Workers union on Saturday as it escalated strikes against General Motors by adding a plant in Tennessee.

 The Stellantis deal, which still must be ratified by members, leaves only GM without an agreement with the union.
-But the union walked out Saturday night at a GM factory in Spring Hill, Tennessee, in an effort to increase pressure on the company.
+But the union walked out Saturday night at a GM factory in Spring Hill, Tennessee, in an effort to increase pressure on the company to reach a deal.

 The Stellantis deal mirrors one reached earlier this week with Ford.
 The union says the contract also saves jobs at a factory in Belvidere, Illinois, that Stellantis had planned to close.